Tsinghua-MARS-Lab/StateTransformer/README.md

 ### Train with differnet decoder(same backbone)
 To choose different decoder, please set the attribute `--decoder_type`.
 The choices are [`mlp`, `diffusion`].
+Note that only mlp decoders can be trained together with the backbone.

 ### Train only diffusion decoder, without backbone

+To train the diffusion decoder, you need first to train using an mlp decoder to obtain a pretrained backbone.
+After that, you need to generate the dataset for training the diffusion decoder: this is done using the same command for eval except that you need to set `--generate_diffusion_dataset_for_key_points_decoder` to True and `--diffusion_dataset_save_dir` to the dir to save the pth files for training diffusion decoders.

+After saving the pth files, you need to run `convert_diffusion_dataset.py` to convert them into arrow dataset which is consistent with the training format we are using here.

-If you want to train diffusion decoder only, please set `--task` to `train_diffusion_decoder`.
+Fianlly, please set `--task` to `train_diffusion_decoder`.
 In this case, the model is initilized without a transformer backbone(Reduce the infence time to build backbone feature).
-In the meanwhile, please change the `--saved_dataset_folder` to the folder which stores 'backbone features dataset', preprocessed previously.
+In the meanwhile, please change the `--saved_dataset_folder` to the folder which stores 'backbone features dataset', obtained previously by `convert_diffusion_dataset.py`.

 ## To eval only: